strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

     // ...
     ```

-4. (_optional_) If the Strapi v3 model uses life cycle hooks found in `<model-name>.js`, move/rename the file to `server/content-types/<contentTypeName>/lifecycle.js`, otherwise delete the file.
+4. (_optional_) If the Strapi v3 model uses lifecycle hooks found in `<model-name>.js`, move/rename the file to `server/content-types/<contentTypeName>/lifecycle.js`, otherwise delete the file.
-5. Create an `index.js` file for each content-type to export the schema and, optionally, life cycle hooks:
+5. Create an `index.js` file for each content-type to export the schema and, optionally, lifecycle hooks:

     ```jsx
     // path: ./src/plugins/my-plugin/server/content-types/<content-type-name>/index.js